VirtualPlantLab/VPLDocs/docs/src/manual/Julia.md

 * Code cells inside a Jupyter notebook
 * Code cells inside Pluto notebook (a Julia implementation of a reactive notebook)

-The first time in a Julia session that a method is called it will take extra time as the method will have to be compiled (i.e. Julia uses a Just-in-Time compiler as opposed to an interpreter).
+The first time in a Julia session that a method is called, it will take extra time as the method will have to be compiled (i.e. Julia uses a Just-in-Time compiler as opposed to an interpreter).
 Also, the first time you load a package after installation/update it will take extra time to load due to precompilation (this reduces JIT compilation times somewhat).
-Also, code editors and notebooks may need to run additional code to achieve their full functionality, which may add some delays in executing the code.
+Moreover, code editors and notebooks may need to run additional code to achieve their full functionality, which may add some delays in executing the code.